-It flies not only in the face of history, but also of the fact that central bankers themselves continue to hold and accumulate gold as monetary reserves.
+It flies not only in the face of history but also in the fact that central bankers themselves continue to hold and accumulate gold as monetary reserves.
 In 2018, central banks around the world, led by Russia and China, added hundreds of tons of gold to their reserves.
 In the first quarter of 2019, Russia boosted its pace of gold buying by a whopping 68%.

 Gold isn’t a “barbarous relic” to major world powers seeking to divest themselves from U.S. dollars and insulate themselves from perceived threats out of Washington, D.C.